- The City College of New York

 - CCNY has 22 University Distinguished Professors and 14 named chairs, more than any other CUNY college.

-- 2013 - Robert Alfano, American Physical Society Arthur L. Schawlow Prize in Laser Science; Sheldon Weinbaum, American Academy of Arts & Sciences Fellow; Carla Capettie, Fulbright Scholar; Michael Sorkin, Cooper-Hewitt National Design Award, Arthur Szlam, Sloan Research Fellowship
+- 2013 - Debra Auguste, Presidential Early Career Award; Robert Alfano, American Physical Society Arthur L. Schawlow Prize in Laser Science; Sheldon Weinbaum, American Academy of Arts & Sciences Fellow; Carla Capetti, Fulbright Scholar; Michael Sorkin, Cooper-Hewitt National Design Award, Paul Wachtel, American Psychological Association Division 39 Scholarship and Research Award; Arthur Szlam, Sloan Research Fellowship

 - 2012 - Barbara Ann Naddeo, Jaques Barzun Prize; Ruth Stark, Sloan Public Service Award; Robert Alfano, Britton Chance Biomedical Optics Award